The Putin Interviews: Controversy

+Putin's video

-During a scene in Stone’s interview series with Putin, the president took out his phone to show Stone a clip of how "our aviation" was firing at militants in Syria.
+During a scene in Stone's interview series with Putin, the president took out his phone to show Stone a clip of how "our aviation" was firing at militants in Syria.
 "That's how our forces are operating," Putin told the director.
 "These militants are running with arms, not just machine guns."

 However, a Russian video published on 20 June 2017 pointed out strong similarities between the clip Putin played and footage from 2013 of a U.S. Apache helicopter firing at militants in Afghanistan.
-The striking similarities led people on social media to call the clip "fake" and suggest that the Russian president didn't realize what he was showing was not his own forces.
+The striking similarities led people on social media to call the clip "fake" and suggest that the Russian president did not realize what he was showing was not his own forces.

+Anti-LGBT laws

+During the interview, Stone said of the Russian gay propaganda law, that "It seems like maybe that's a sensible law."
+Stone later said he is not anti-gay/LGBTQ.

 Award nominations

-Jeff Beal was nominated for a 2018 Primetime Emmy Award in the category Outstanding Original Main Title Theme Music and also nominated for a 2018 Hollywood Music in Media Awards in the category Best Main Title Theme – TV Show/Limited Series.
+Jeff Beal was nominated for a 2018 Primetime Emmy Award in the category Outstanding Original Main Title Theme Music and for a 2018 Hollywood Music in Media Awards in the category Best Main Title Theme – TV Show/Limited Series.